josdem/hugo/content/techtalk/java/executors.md

 **Callables and Futures**

-Executors support another kind of task named Callable.
-Callables are functional interfaces just like runnables but instead of being void they return a value.
+Executors support another kind of task named Callable, which is functional interfaces just like runnables but instead of being void they return a value.

 Callables can be submitted to executor services.
 Since `submit()` doesn't wait until the task completes, the executor service cannot return the result of the callable directly.
 Instead the executor returns a special result of type Future which can be used to retrieve the actual result at a later point in time.